smiracle/interview-questions/topics/systems_design_readme.md

 [↑ Back to top](#systems_design-topics)

-### What is the best way to design a global chat service like Whatsapp or a Facebook messenger?
+### What is the best way to design a chat system like Whatsapp or a Facebook messenger?

-Required Features
+ ##### Commonly Required Features
+- Millions of daily active users
-- Instant messaging between two users or within groups
+- Instant messaging between two users and multiple users within groups
-- Support for multimedia messages (images, videos, audio)
+- Support for images and video attachments
 - End-to-end encryption for privacy and security
 - Presence indicators (online status, typing indicators, read receipts)
 - Push notifications for new messages or events